 453 N Canon Dr, Beverly Hills, CA 90210; tatelrestaurants.com

-The French slay when it comes to romance so a visit to this cozy bistro by Walter and Margarita Manzke (of Republique fame) on Pico, is the perfect spot.
+The French slay when it comes to romance so a visit to this cozy bistro by Walter and Margarita Manzke (of Republique fame) on Pico, is the ideal spot.
 All the dishes are perfectly executed (and sound like aphrodisiacs), especially the soft egg in the shell with caviar, steak tartare, Kumamoto oysters, escargot en croute and caramelized onion tarte tatin.
-They are about to open a more formal upstairs space with a private dining room, right after Valentine’s Day, but you can always start planning for next year.
+They have a more formal tasting menu in the upstairs space with a private dining room, so start thinking about that Valentine’s Day booking.

 9575 W Pico Blvd, Los Angeles, CA 90035; bicyclettela.com